xxu10/Redis-Cluster/README.md

 ![](https://github.com/xxu10/Redis-Cluster/blob/master/images/Screen%20Shot%202018-10-18%20at%206.31.43%20PM.png)

-If A-M become alive in 5 seconds, the
+If A-M become alive in 5 seconds, the original A-M will be A-S this time,

+We need to balance the master and slave, just use clusterFailOver at A-M